Ayman2G/DeepL_project_FinetuningLLM/README.md

 - **Model Evaluation and Comparison**: Using appropriate metrics to evaluate the fine-tuned model's performance and comparing it with other baseline models.

-We used advanced fine-tuning techniques such as PEFT (Prompt Engineering for Fine-Tuning) and LoRA (Learned Rank Aggregation) to tailor the Mistral 7B model for Python code problem-solving tasks.
+We used advanced fine-tuning techniques such as PEFT (Parameter Efficient for Fine-Tuning) and LoRA (Low Rank Adaptation) to tailor the Mistral 7B model for Python code problem-solving tasks.

 ## Objectives